A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: Abstract

 \section{Abstract}

 We investigate a degree preserving variant of the $\Delta$-Y transformation which replaces a triangle with a new 6-valent vertex which has double edges to the vertices that had been in the triangle.
 This operation is relevant for understanding scalar Feynman integrals in 6 dimensions.
 We study the structure of equivalence classes under this operation and its inverse, with particular attention to when the equivalence classes are finite, when they contain simple 6-regular graphs, and when they contain doubled 3-regular graphs.
 The last of these, in particular, is relevant for the Feynman integral calculations and we make some observations linking the structure of these classes to the Feynman periods.
+Furthermore, we investigate properties of minimal graphs in these equivalence classes.